12 Types Of People At AA Meetings You Meet

 8. Pink Cloud Newbie

 Ah the newbie, gleaming with a newfound sobriety, a shiny new Big Book, a shining 24-hour or 1 month chip, and a pink cloud around their head!
 While getting sober is brutal for a lot of people, others are just floating on cloud 9 for their first few weeks or months.
 They are enthusiastic, cheerful, naive, and sometimes a little too righteous about their new improvements as a person.
-It's great to see new members that are newly sober and dedicated to working the program, but they just need to realize that there is a lot of work to do to repair the damage they've done, and life is tough even when you are sober.
+It's great to see new members that are newly sober and dedicated to working the program, but they just need to realize that there is a lot of work to do to repair the damage they have done, and life is tough even when you are sober.

-9. Halfway House Homies
+9. Half-Assed Halfway House Homies

 It really depends on their level of commitment to staying clean.
 Some halfway house residents are fighting with everything they have to get their lives and families back.
 Others are more concerned with coffee, cigarettes, and flirting with the cute guys and girls sitting across from them at meetings.
+There is nothing necessarily wrong with that because most people are suffering and just trying to get through the day or hour, but overall it is not ideal for them or others if they aren't taking it as seriously as possible.
+Lives are on the line.

 10. Court-Ordered Clown